Helpful Hints¶

 must compute the state of each resource at the beginning of the query time range, and, by default, it looks for events up to 24 hours in the past.
 Thus, a query with make_resource

-that has a query time range of 4 hours actually reads at least 28 hours of input data.
+with a query time range of 4 hours actually reads at least 28 hours of input data.

 to your make_resource

-command to reduce its lookback where appropriate.
+command to reduce the lookback where appropriate.

 :